dsu-cs/a3-nplayer89/README.md

 ## Details
 For this assignment you will be developing a C++ program which implements a binary search tree.
-Your program will read in a text file called `cmd.txt` that will instruct your program what operations to run.
+Your program will read in a text file called `cmd.txt` that will tell your program what operations to run.
 Your program will take this file as a command line argument.
 Your program should implement a C++ class which will be used to represent your binary search tree.
-This repo contains the following direcotires:
+This repo contains the following directories:
-* `src` - Contains the source code for the assignment and the files you will need complete.
+* `src` - Contains the source code for the assignment and the files you will need to complete.
 Any modifications you make to complete your assignment should be made inside this directory.
 * `tests` - This directory contains the code that is used to test your program.